Travis Jankowski: Professional career

-Draft and minor leagues (2012–2015)
+San Diego Padres (2012–2019)

+Minor leagues

-The San Diego Padres selected Jankowski 44th overall in the 2012 MLB Draft.
+The San Diego Padres selected Jankowski 44th overall in the 2012 MLB draft.
 He was the first of four Stony Brook players selected in that year's MLB draft, and the only outfielder.
 Jankowski, taken in the first round, was the highest MLB draft pick for the America East Conference since Carlos Peña, who attended Northeastern, was selected 10th overall in 1998.
 He and fellow Stony Brook player Maxx Tissenbaum both signed with the team on June 27, 2012, with Jankowski taking a signing bonus of $975,000.

-After signing, Jankowski was assigned to the Rookie League AZL Padres.
-After only two games, in which he went two for eight and scored four RBIs, the Padres promoted Jankowski to the Class A Fort Wayne TinCaps of the Midwest League.
+After signing, Jankowski was assigned to the rookie-level Arizona League Padres.
+After only two games, in which he went two for eight and scored four RBI, the Padres promoted Jankowski to the Single-A Fort Wayne TinCaps of the Midwest League.
 Jankowski took some time within his rookie season of Minor League Baseball to find his stride, but began to settle into a rhythm by August, improving both his batting average and stolen base record, and he ended the regular season with a 17-game hitting streak.
 Jankowski appeared in the postseason for the TinCaps as well, driving in two runs against Noah Syndergaard, then pitching for the Lansing Lugnuts.
-In the second game of the Midewst League championship series against the Wisconsin Timber Rattlers, Jankowski was hit by a pitch in his first at-bat, fracturing his rib.
+In the second game of the Midwest League championship series against the Wisconsin Timber Rattlers, Jankowski was hit by a pitch in his first at-bat, fracturing his rib.
 He attempted to stay in the game, but was replaced by Mike Gallic at the end of the inning.
 On September 15, Jankowski was officially placed on the disabled list, effectively ending his rookie season.
 At the time, his hitting streak had been extended to 23 games, the longest in TinCaps history.
-In 256 plate appearances, Jankowski batted .282 for Fort Wayne, with one home run and 23 RBIs, and he stole 17 bases in 59 games.
+In 256 plate appearances, Jankowski batted .282 for Fort Wayne, with one home run and 23 RBI, and he stole 17 bases in 59 games.